Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 A Canadian Maritime Travel Guide

 I’ve got a secret… a smart traveller goes off the beaten path.
 While the most well-advertised wonders of the world are no doubt amazing to see, there’s something special about finding a place that you haven’t seen on the cover of National Geographic.
 One that isn’t yet featured in a Lonely Planet guidebook.
-Some of the world’s most amazing places are not well-known and aren’t teeming with tourists.
-Places where you can enjoy the beauty of the landscape in perfect, blissful peace and quiet.
+Some of the world’s most amazing places are not well-known and teeming with tourists.
+These are places where you can enjoy the beauty of the landscape in perfect, blissful peace and quiet.

-These places are RARE.
+These places are rare…

 And I happen to know of one.